sourcegraph/sourcegraph-public-snapshot/app/script/new/ui-guide.md

 * Add tests for all actions.
 * The `autotest` tool is very helpful for testing React components.
 * Don't use `sinon` or other methods to override behavior of code "from the outside".
 Instead use proper encapsulation and some helper API for testing.
+* Tests do not have to use correct types for mock data if the tested code does not care about the type, e.g. if it just passes the data through.